kengibson1111/go-stdlib/time/gostdlib-time-duration/README.md

 # time - duration

-This example shows how to use Duration.
+This example shows how to determine a time duration.